How many Bitcoins are there in circulation?

 What are the limits?

 The maximum amount of Bitcoins that can ever be mined is 21 million.
 It's unknown why Satoshi Nakamoto, the mysterious creator of Bitcoin, chose this exact number, but we do understand why the limitation was introduced: to prevent inflation.
-Unlike central banks, which can issue their currencies in any volume at their discretion, thus causing inflation, the number of Bitcoins is increasing at a stable, predictable and periodically decreasing rate.
+Unlike central banks, which can issue their currencies in any volume at their discretion, thus causing inflation, the number of Bitcoinsin circulation is increasing at a stable, predictable and periodically decreasing rate.

-Limiting the maximum number of Bitcoins is possible through a procedure called halving.
+Limiting the maximum number of Bitcoins in circulation is possible through a procedure called halving.
 It cuts the block reward in half after every 210,000 blocks generated and happens about every 4 years.
 At the very beginning, the block reward was 50 Bitcoins.
 Since then, there have been 3 halvings, and, as already mentioned, the current block reward is 6.25 Bitcoins.
 The next (fourth) halving event will occur around May 2024.

 How many Bitcoins are there left to be mined?

-It's worth mentioning that even after the last Bitcoin is mined, mining will not necessarily stop, since the reward for mining (and, as a result, for keeping the Bitcoin network operational) will still exist in the form of commissions for transactions included in the block.
+It's worth mentioning that even after the last Bitcoin is mined, mining will not necessarily stop since the reward for mining (and, as a result, for keeping the Bitcoin network operational) will still exist in the form of commissions for transactions included in the block.

 Bitcoin in circulation today

 But when you try to answer the question "How many Bitcoins are there now?", you need to take into consideration one more factor.
-"How many Bitcoins are there in total?" and "How many Bitcoins are in circulation?" are really two different questions with different answers.
+"How many Bitcoins are there in total?" and "How many Bitcoins are currentlyin circulation?" are really two different questions with different answers.
 The thing is that since the first block was generated, a considerable amount of Bitcoins has been lost.
 The only way to control Bitcoins on any Bitcoin address is to know the so-called "private key" to the address.
-So, if the owner of the Bitcoins has lost the private key or for some other reason is unable to use it, the Bitcoins on that address are effectively lost and cannot be withdrawn from there.
+So, if the owner of the Bitcoins has lost the private key or, for some other reason, is unable to use it, the Bitcoins on that address are effectively lost and cannot be withdrawn from there.
 Although people now tend to keep their private keys safe, in the days when Bitcoin had little to no monetary value, its owners were much less careful.

 Some of the reasons Bitcoins can be lost: